Ireland to study new Greek deal for bailout benefits

 Finland's finance minister Jutta Urpilainen said on Wednesday she would consider lengthening loan maturities for Ireland and Portugal if requested, following the moves to help Greece.

-Noonan, who will detail 3.5 billion euros (2.8 billion pounds) of austerity measures next week when he present his budget for 2013, said the package of tax hikes and spending cuts was almost agreed.
+Noonan, who will detail 3.5 billion euros ($4.5 billion) of austerity measures next week when he present his budget for 2013, said the package of tax hikes and spending cuts was almost agreed.

 The budget will be Ireland's sixth austerity budget since October 2008 and Noonan said while people were expecting a very tough budget, the government would make sure it was fair and would impact most on those who can afford it.